 6. Stop eating toxic, denatured, pesticide-laden, genetically modified and processed “dead” foods!

 Consume grapefruit, onions, garlic, cruciferous veggies, cilantro, parsley, all of which help the liver in its detoxification role.
 Eat organic whenever you can.
 Consume a good quality protein at each meal as both the detoxification phases need amino acids to function optimally.
 Avoid charbroiled meats, which selectively induce phase 1 enzyme, Cyt1A1.
 If you have concerns about your diet not being optimal in nutrients for any reason, at least consider consuming a good quality multi-vitamin multi-mineral supplement.
-I'm partial to this brand.
-(Full disclosure, it's my line of supplements!)

 7. Stop any form of substance abuse.